 The regulatory environment for the East New Britain balsa industry remains one that is defined largely by PNG's focus on regulating the harvesting of native forests and the export of native forest logs.
 Project analysis of the policy and regulatory environment identified how reform could address the consequent constraints along the balsa value chain and other plantation tree crops without undermining the regulatory environment for native forestry operations.
 Targeted reform of the regulatory environment for balsa growing, processing and export, as identified by the project and discussed at two national policy workshops, would strengthen the comparative advantage of PNG balsa with little risk to environmental or social sustainability criteria.
-The introduction of certification to East New Britain's balsa sector has benefitted processors who have adopted it, and has collateral benefits to smallholders; but it has as yet delivered only limited direct benefits to smallholders, as certification systems have yet to accommodate PNG's land tenure arrangements.
+The introduction of certification to East New Britain's balsa sector has benefitted processors who have adopted it, and has collateral benefits to smallholders; but it has as yet delivered only limited direct benefits to smallholders.